nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 ![](/images/fightstick_15_mastic.jpg)

 I waited for the yellow thing to dry, then sanded it again.
-After a first few coats with glossy black spray paint, things don't look too sexy:
+After a first few coats with glossy black spray paint, things didn't look too sexy:

 ![](/images/fightstick_16_first_coat.jpg)

-It does get better with sanding (1200 grit) and more coats though.
+It did get better with sanding (1200 grit) and more coats though.
 But then I made the most stupid
 decision: glueing the top panel on before drilling:

 ![](/images/fightstick_17_top_panel.jpg)

 Now why was this bad?
 Because now I would be forced to drill top panel holes *with* the whole body attached, which will expose the whole thing to sawdust, which was generally PITA to clean up - the top panel made it a closed shape with corners and spaces all over the place.
+Also, if I screwed up the top MDF panel (which I eventually kinda did), the whole thing would be ruined.

 As if that wasn't enough, I did paint it too.
 The paint layer would later make disgusting drill
 holes: